weixinsoh/ProjectMaster/README.md

     - Create and Manage Scrum Board
         - Rules
         - Creating a Sprint
+        - Viewing Burndown Chart of a Sprint
         - Editing a Sprint
         - Deleting a Sprint
         - Sprint Backlog
+            - Sorting Tasks in Sprint Backlog
+            - Filtering Tasks in Sprint Backlog
             - Assigning Tasks to Sprint
+            - Deleting Tasks from Sprint
             - Viewing Sprint Task Details and Accummulation of Effort Chart
-        - Viewing Burndown Chart
 5. [Troubleshooting](#troubleshooting)
    - FAQ